 Shari Fisch, has worked in publishing for over 15 years and loves the perks of her job such as living an 8 minute walk from the office – passing two bakeries – and getting as many books as she wants.
 Though based in Israel, Shari is responsible for vendor and customer support for the international sales department at Koren Publishers Jerusalem.
 Shari and her 2 teenage children love to take day trips around Israel when not watching Star Trek reruns or baking brownies.
-Check out her full list here!

 The Blind Angel by Rabbi Tovia Halberstam